alastairgarner/Masters_Thesis/thesis.md

 Embryos were collected for 24 hours at 25&deg;C. Foraging third instar larvae were used for all experiments.
 Larvae were raised in the dark at 25&deg;C for 3-4 days on fly food containing *trans*-retinal (Sigma, R2500) at a concentration of 500M.

 Before the experiments the larvae were separated from food by suspension in 15% sucrose and with water.
 Larvae were dried then transferred to the centre of a 25x25 cm transparent plastic, square plate covered in a layer of 2% agar gel.
-Up to 80 larva were transferred to the plate for any given recording.
+Up to 80 larvae were transferred to the plate for any given recording.
 When using strains containing *UAS-CsChrimson* larval collection and experiments were run in darkness.